Blog

 You have savings but low monthly income

 Investor Visa.
-If you have $48,200 to invest but your monthly income is irregular or below $1,446, the Investor Visa's lower ongoing income requirement ($482/month solvency check) is much easier to meet.
+If you have $48,200 to invest but your monthly income is irregular or below $1,446, the Investor Visa is usually stronger because it is based on a qualifying asset, not recurring pension income.
 This is common for early retirees living on savings, freelancers, or people between careers.

 You have strong pension income and no interest in buying property